birdneststream/asciibird/README.md

 * Rename Layers
 * Some work around layers and transparent blocks, skip drawing transparent bg block on top layers.
 Or get bg from lowest layer if bg is null on higher layers.
 * The code that hides blocks off screen wont work if you scroll down, however it will work if you drag the canvas upward
+* Exporter will default transparent bg to black by default, which wont for some asciis
+* Review escape and enter keys on dialogs and modals

 # Keyboard Shortcuts